-Separately, a text amendment for a Scrap Metal Processing Facility is being proposed.
+Separately, a text amendment for a Scrap Metal Processing Facility.
 If approved, it would allow for the use only in the Heavy Industrial zoning district.
 The petitioner would like to utilize the Scrap Metal Processing Facility if the text amendment is approved by the Commissioners and if the rezone request is fulfilled.